Gerardo-cmd/vending-machine/README.md

     - 200: Was successfull in removing the specified soda and returns a message stating that it was successfull.
     - 400: Either the user is unauthenticated (missing token) or missing necessary information from the body (productName).
     - 401: The name provided in the body could not be found in the database.

+User Interface:
+    - When using the application, it will start you will see a vending machine with the glass and sodas on the left side and the keypad panel and admin key on the right side.
+    - Use the keypad to input the code corresponding to the soda you wish to purchase (01, 02, etc.) and press "Purchase".
+If it is a valid code and in stock, it will download a json file containing the details of the soda that was just purchased.
+    - You can click on the button with a key icon to be prompted with the admin password.
+Entering ti correctly will grant you an admin's view of the vending maching.
+The keypad will be gone and replaces with a white box instructing to select a soda.
+This white box will containe the forms you need to fill depending on the task you wish to complete.
+    - You will notice an extra "card" with a "plus" icon on the left side before the first soda.
+Clicking on the extra card will allow you to add a new soda by filling in the form that appears on the right and submitting.
+If the name is unique and all of the fields are filled, it will rerender the page with the newly-created soda included on the left side.
+If there are any errors, they will displayed via a popup.
+    - You may also select any of the sodas on the left side to make the right side fill with a card containing the details of the soda you selected and options to select from.
+These options include restocking, editing the price, and removing he soda from the vending machine.
+    - Clicking on any of the options will prompt a second form right below the first one.
+If you fill the required fields and submit, it will execute the task you selected.
+If there are any errors, they will displayed via a popup.
+    - To exit the admin's view of the vending machine, simply click on the "logout/exit" button on the right side.